 Kathmandu World heritage sites tour:

-Takes you around Kathmandu “the City of Temples and Monuments” and its SEVEN UNESCO listed World Heritage Sites —— A Day is Not Enough !!!
+Kathmandu World Heritage Sites Tour takes you around Kathmandu “the City of Temples and Monuments” and its SEVEN UNESCO listed World Heritage Sites —— A Day is Not Enough !!!

 Nepal, though a very small country is a home of 10 UNESCO World Heritage Sites.
 Nonetheless, Kathmandu, the Capital city of Nepal is illustrated by seven world Heritages that includes – The Buddhist Stupas of Boudhanath and Swayambhunath.
 The ancient Hindu temples of Pashupatinath and Changu-Narayan.
 The Durbar Squares of Kathmandu, Patan and Bhaktapur.
 All these Heritage Sites are our landmark that has so much to do with Nepal’s historical and cultural significance.
+Kathmandu World Heritage sites Tour takes you into this spiritual excursion which is away from the world.

-Positioned at the foothills of the high Himalayas and vibrant hills Kathamandu, the capital city of Nepal displays these seven magical inheritances.
+Positioned at the foothills of the high Himalayas and vibrant hills Kathmandu, the capital city of Nepal displays these seven magical inheritances.
 Kathmandu world heritage sites tour certainly reflects on the unique culture, ancient history and the amazing legacies.
 All these are there since ages and has been preserved ever since with admiration and significance.
 All these unique heritages reflect the genuine harmony between the Hinduism and Buddhism that prospered in Nepal since ages.
 These monuments reveal the exceptional cultural traditions, the incomparable craftsmanship and the unique architecture.
 They are remarkable evidence of our traditional evolution that has indeed traveled a long way amid now civilization.

 Special discount for the Group of 4 or above !!!!!!!!!!!!!!!!